thirdy/wts/README.md

 3. Configure your config.properties file:
  a. poelogpath - path to your Path of Exile Client.txt file
  b. ahkpath    - path to your AutoHotKey executable
+4. Configure your overlay_config.ini file if desired (not required).
+5. Install the Path of Exile font "Fontin" for a better experience, located in subfolder "resource" (not required).
-4. Run via run.bat
+6. Run via run.bat

 # Contributors

-/u/Eruyome87 - AHK icons - see [reddit comment](https://www.reddit.com/message/messages/4i2p30)
+/u/Eruyome87 - AHK icons and development - see [reddit comment](https://www.reddit.com/message/messages/4i2p30)

 ---